- IUDs are more than 99% effective against pregnancy for 3-12 years.

 Can I do normal activities after the IUD has been inserted?

 Yes.
-After the IUD is in place in your uterus, you can swim, exercise, use tampons, and have sex after 24 hours.
+After your IUD is in place in your uterus, you can swim, exercise, use a tampon, and have sex after 24 hours.
+However, it’s always a good idea to check with your health care provider!

 Are there side effects of the IUD?